grafana/pyroscope/docs/sources/operators-guide/architecture/components/compactor/index.md

 - **Vertical scaling**<br />
   The setting `-compactor.compaction-concurrency` configures the max number of concurrent compactions running in a single compactor instance.
 Each compaction uses one CPU core.
 - **Horizontal scaling**<br />
-  By default, tenant blocks can be compacted by any Grafana Mimir compactor.
+  By default, tenant blocks can be compacted by any Grafana Fire compactor.
 When you enable compactor [shuffle sharding]({{< relref "../../../configure/configuring-shuffle-sharding/index.md" >}}) by setting `-compactor.compactor-tenant-shard-size` (or its respective YAML configuration option) to a value higher than `0` and lower than the number of available compactors, only the specified number of compactors are eligible to compact blocks for a given tenant.

 ## Compaction algorithm

-Mimir uses a sophisticated compaction algorithm called split-and-merge.
+Fire uses a sophisticated compaction algorithm called split-and-merge.

 By design, the split-and-merge algorithm overcomes time series database (TSDB) index limitations, and it avoids situations in which compacted blocks grow indefinitely for a very large tenant at any compaction stage.